francoariel1492/francoariel1492/README.md

 - 👯 I’m looking to collaborate on any project that allows me to show my skills as a Front-end Dev
 - 📫 How to reach me: you can contact me on Linkedin https://www.linkedin.com/in/franco-ariel-parente-41694022a/
 - 💼 You can also check my recent and new portfolio on https://parente-portfolio.vercel.app/
-- ⚡ Fun fact: I also speak three languages, spanish, italian and english, and i love to conect with people all over the world!
+- ⚡ Fun fact: I also speak three languages, spanish🇪🇸, italian🇮🇹 and english🇬🇧, and i love to conect with people all over the world!

 <table width="420px" align="center">